The False Friend: Alcohol

 Our society has a very precious and guarded relationship to alcohol.
 On the one hand, alcohol is beloved for its ability to generate and support feelings of celebration and shared revelry.
 Alcohol can be a powerful solvent of social barriers and can create feelings of confidence and connection.
 We understand why it is suited for rituals ranging from communions to weddings to rites of passage to wakes.
 Alcohol can take us into altered states, in community, and may open a dimensional doorway so that we temporarily access a realm within us that feels euphoric, alive, and connected to the others.

 However, alcohol is a tricky spirit and can easily capture us into ways of using it improperly, or abusing it.
-If we are not using alcohol for its occasional celebratory and connective purposes, we may be using it in negative ways – to ease anxiety and stress, to suppress symptoms of trauma and the requirement to face our pain.
+If we are not using alcohol for its occasional celebratory and connective purposes, we may be using it in negative ways – to ease anxiety and stress, to suppress past trauma and the requirement to face our pain.
 If we use it to block out the awareness that we are living at odds with our soul, then we are using it in a disordered way.

 When we use alcohol in a disordered way, it usually becomes integrated into our daily life and we come to rely upon it.
 When we rely on something, and it is not there, we freak out.
 When the fridge is bare and the bottle is empty, we feel nervous and uncomfortable until we are sure the supply can be refilled.
 If we are relying on alcohol just to feel “normal”, to cope, to get by, to handle our daily responsibilities whatever they are, we are unfortunately setting ourselves up for addiction to it.